• Menu

 Black Water and Deposits

-Typically occurs on well water.
-Black deposits and black water mean either manganese in the cold water and ferric sulfide (black rust).
+Typically occurs in well water.
+Black deposits and black water mean either manganese in the cold water or ferric sulfide (black rust).
 This can also occur when the water has a rotten-egg odor.
 Treat with chlorine or peroxide and filter with Pro-OX filter media.

 Slimy Rust-Colored Deposits